<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Now curious, I made arrangements to interview Christopher.
 On the appointed day, he arrived, happy and cheerful, carrying a satchel that included plans for his inventions, including some with patents.
 Needless to say, they quickly became a point of conversation.

-During the course of the interview, I noticed on his information sheet that he had listed involvement in musical theatre and turned the focus in that direction.
+During the course of the university interview, I noticed on his information sheet that he had listed involvement in musical theatre and turned the focus in that direction.

 “So, what shows have you done lately?”